Ottawa County Vehicle Impound Guide

 see cost estimate

-The First 48 Hours Are Critical
+The First 48 Hours

-After a arrest in Ottawa County, your vehicle is likely towed to an impound lot.
+After a OVI arrest in Ottawa County, your vehicle is likely towed to an impound lot.
 Storage fees accumulate daily, making time your biggest enemy.

 - 1

-Vehicle is towed (usually within 30 minutes of arrest)
+Usually within 30 minutes of your arrest.

 - 2